-Andrea Marcusa's literary fiction and essays have appeared in The Baltimore Review, River Styx, Epiphany, New South, and others.
-She's received recognition for her writing in a range of competitions, including Glimmer Train, Third Coast, The Ontario Review, and Ruminate Magazines (fiction) and New Letters (essay.)
-In 2018, 2017, 2016, 2015 and 2014, she was nominated for Pushcart Prizes.
+Andrea Marcusa's literary fiction and essays have appeared in The Baltimore Review, River Styx, Citron Review, New South, and others.
+She's received recognition for her writing in a range of competitions, including Glimmer Train, Third Coast, The Ontario Review, Ruminate Magazines (fiction) , New Letters (essay) and Citron Review (micro fiction).
+Since 2014, she has been nominated yearly for Pushcart Prizes.

 The settings for her stories and essays crisscross the globe - a tiny Island in the Mediterranean, the Northern California coastline, New York City's Carnegie Hill, the Jersey Shore and a 747 airplane.

 In addition to her writing, Andrea teaches memoir workshops in New York City.
 She's dedicated to helping writers find their voices to capture significant personal and historical events in their lives and to bring them to life.